 - Egg: Eggs help bind the ingredients and add extra moisture to the stuffing.

-How to Make Stuffing with Sausage – Step by Step Instructions
+How to Make Stuffing with Sausage – Step-by-Step Instructions

 - Preheat the oven to 350 degrees F, and grease a 13×9 inch casserole dish.